jmnavarrol/bash-magic-enviro/README.md

 * **[Bash](https://www.gnu.org/software/bash/) >= 5**.
 Make sure you are using a full Bash shell.
 * **[GNU make](https://www.gnu.org/software/make/) >= 4.2**.
 Used by this tool's install process.
 * **Internet connectivity:** Some features and modules may access Internet at run time (i.e.: *check-version*, *terraform-support*).
+* See each module's requirements section for other dependencies.

 <sub>[back to contents](#contents).</sub>